 The Mandate for Palestine (League of Nations), 24 July 1922

-The Mandate actually gave effect to the 25 April 1920 decision of the victorious powers at the San Remo conference in favor of a Jewish homeland in Palestine.
-The United States, which was not a member of the League of Nations, approved the Mandate in a joint resolution of both houses of Congress which was signed by President Warren G. Harding.
+The Mandate for Palestine gave effect to the April 1920 decision of the victorious powers at the San Remo Conference in favor of a Jewish homeland in Palestine.

 Resolution 242 (Security Council of the United Nations, Chapter VI), 22 Nov.
 1967.